Working in OmniPlan: A Tutorial

 If you’re planning a project with a specific do-or-die deadline, you’ll want to switch the direction from forward to backward and put the deadline date in the End field.
 Tasks will be scheduled back from this date, filling in the time from project completion to the present.

-Step 3: Create Project Milestones
+Step 3: Creating Milestones

 Milestones are the anchor points in your project that mark important shifts in focus or unlocking a new phase of the project.
 Clarifying these will help break a dauntingly large project down into more manageable sections, and help dictate the tasks leading up to and following the milestone.